 12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

-String of Nickels Plant (Dischidia nummularia) leaves may turn yellow due to overwatering, little light, underfeeding, pests and poor quality soil among others.
+String of Nickels Plant (Dischidia nummularia) leaves may turn yellow due to inconsistent watering, soggy soil, too little light, cold drafts, nutrients deficiency, pests infestations, root-rot among others.

-Dischidia nummularia thrives in bright light with 4-6 hours of morning sunshine, average warmth of 18-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soil with two feedings in the growing season.
-Read more on how to grow and care for String of Nickels Plant.
+Dischidia nummularia thrives in bright light with 4-6 hours of morning sunshine, warmth of 18-260C, humidity of 50-55% and moderately moist, rich, well-drained soil with two feedings in the growing season.
+Learn how to grow and care for String of Nickels Plant.

 If the required conditions are not met, some problems may arise like yellowing and dropping leaves.
 We have herebelow outlined 12 reasons for yellowing leaves in String of Nickels Plant and their solutions.